ROBERTS POINT TRACK FRANZ JOSEF – All You Need to Know

 Franz Josef Glacier Helicopter Flight with Snow Landing

 An absolute unforgettable experience in New Zealand is a helicopter flight to Franz Josef Glacier including a snow landing.
-Fly above the ice falls, snowfields, and crevasses before you land in a glacial snowfield.
-A must do in Franz Josef and absolute once in a lifetime experience!
+Fly above the icefalls, snowfields, and crevasses before you land in a glacial snowfield.
+A must do in Franz Josef and absolute once-in-a-lifetime experience!

 → Book here your Helicopter flight to Franz Josef Glacier including snow landing